TheShiveshNetwork/Pokedex/README.md

 # Pull requests guidlines
 You're pull request must :

-1.Have valid code that works without any sort of bugs 2.Please don't make duplicated pull request, just give mainainers some time and you're PR is going to be reviewd 3.If you're adding dependendices than please consider using an **.gitignore** to ignore the **node_modules** folder and any non-needed files
+1. Have valid code that works without any sort of bugs

+2. Please don't make duplicated pull request, just give mainainers some time and you're PR is going to be reviewd

+3. If you're adding dependendices than please consider using an **.gitignore** to ignore the **node_modules** folder and any non-needed files